 Where to Install

 An alternative is to use beadboard on the end panels only.
-You can also install beadboard on the back side of your kitchen island cabinetry to make it a focal point in the room.
+You can also [install beadboard](https://homesteadycom/how-2100223-install-beadboardhtml) on the back side of your kitchen island cabinetry to make it a focal point in the room.

 Wood glue keeps the beadboard adhered to the cabinetry without the use of a nail gun.
 Start at the bottom corner of your cabinetry, and work your way up.